segmentio/encoding/README.md

 footprint.

-We've developed fast iso8601 validation functions that cause no heap allocations to remidiate this problem.
+We've developed fast iso8601 validation functions that cause no heap allocations to remediate this problem.
 We added a validation step to determine whether the value is a date representation or a simple string.
 This reduced CPU and memory usage by 5% in some programs that were doing `time.Parse` calls on very hot code paths.